REST API

 List Answer

-List answers are similar to table answers, but they are over a single column.
-Importantly aggregate function results are lists of length one.
-See the second example below:
+List answers are similar to table answers, but they are over a single column:

 Choice List